A Career of Public Influence

 Not since 1860 have the Democrats so fanatically refused to accept the result of a free election.
 That year, their target was Lincoln.
 They smeared him.
 They went to war to defeat him.
 In the end, they assassinated him.
 Now the target of the Democrats is President Trump and his supporters.
 The Left calls them racists, white supremacists and fascists.
 These charges are used to justify driving Trump from office and discrediting the right “by any means necessary.”
 Death of a Nation uses stunning historical recreations and a searching examination of fascism and white supremacy to cuts through progressive big lies and expose hidden history and explosive truths.

-In D’Souza’s newest work, United States of Socialism, being released on June 2, 2020, he unearths a well-founded argument that the socialism advanced today by the likes of Alexandria Ocasio-Cortez, Bernie Sanders, Ilhan Omar, and Elizabeth Warren is very different from the socialism of Lenin, Mao, and Castro.
+In D’Souza’s newest work, United States of Socialism, he unearths a well-founded argument that the socialism advanced today by the likes of Alexandria Ocasio-Cortez, Bernie Sanders, Ilhan Omar, and Elizabeth Warren is very different from the socialism of Lenin, Mao, and Castro.
 With D’Souza’s trademark incisiveness, wit, and originality, he makes the moral case for entrepreneurs, the free market, and the most effective political leader of the battle against socialism—President Trump.

 A History of Leading Civic Discussion